 - A high-availability (HA) TCP/Layer 3 load balancer, such as HAProxy, to balance the following TCP ports to all master nodes: 80, 443.

 - An unencrypted SSH key that can be used to authenticate with the cluster nodes over SSH.
 Encrypted SSH keys are not supported.

 The cluster nodes are designated Mesos masters and agents during installation.

-Here are the master node hardware requirements.
+The below table represents the master node hardware requirements:

 |Nodes||1||3 or 5|

 |Processor||4 cores||4 cores|